Resinchem/Ultimate-Bedside-Lamp/docs/alarmmain.md

 > **⚠️ Performance Note**<br>Alarms will only sound when the system is in **Normal** operating mode (displaying the clock).
 If the system is in a Test Mode, powered off, or rebooting when an alarm is triggered, the event will be skipped.
 Missed alarms are not "queued" for later.
 {: .note }

 > **❗ Important: Fallback Recommendation**<br>While the system has been extensively tested, it is **highly recommended** that you use a secondary backup alarm until you have full confidence in your configuration.
-Resinchem Tech is not responsible for missed appointments or events due to missed alarms.
+Sorry, but I can't be responsible for missed appointments or events due to misbehaving alarms (but you can still blame me when explaining to the boss why you missed the staff meeting!).
-{: .important }
+{: .warning }

 ### Critical Operational Notes
 * **Test Mode Overrides:** Alarms will not sound if you are currently editing settings on the touch display or running hardware tests.